IN TUNE: In his glittery satin threads, Allen Toussaint looked, as always, like a Mardi Gras chief gone uptown for the first of two City Winery gigs.

 As always, Toussaint closed the show with the song that he’s said reminds him of spending time with his Creole relatives in rural Louisiana, sitting on porches, whiling nights away with songs and stories: “Southern Nights.”

-Still, the resulting applause was loud and sustained enough for a two-song encore that found a returned Toussant bluesier than he’d been all night, stretching out with his cohorts on Leonard Feather’s “Long Long Journey.”
+The resulting applause was loud and sustained enough for a two-song encore that found a returned Toussant bluesier than he’d been all night, stretching out with his cohorts on Leonard Feather’s “Long Long Journey.”

-Writing hits for Ernie K-Doe, Irma Thomas, Art and Aaron Neville, The Showmen, Lee Dorsey, among others
+The Toussaint file: Writing hits for Ernie K-Doe, Irma Thomas, Art and Aaron Neville, The Showmen, Lee Dorsey, among others

 Having his songs recorded by, among others, Otis Redding, the Yardbirds, Warren Zevon, Ringo Starr, Robert Palmer, the O’Jays, Alex Chilton, the Rolling Stones, the Who, the Hollies, Robert Plant/Alison Krauss and Glen Campbell (“Southern Nights”)